AaronSalo/SickNasty/docs/ARCHITECTURE.md

 2. LoginActivity
     - This activity is the landing zone for new or returning users.
 Existing users will login here
 3. RegistrationActivity
     - This activity is can be launched from the LoginActivity.
 This is where new users come to create a new account
+3. UserAccountActivity
+    - This activity will give the user the ability to change their personal details pertaining to their user account
+4. adapter/PostAdapter
+    - This adapter class provides the translation from the Post object into it's correct view object.
+This class figures out whether to display an image or video from the Post object

 ## Business
 This layer contains three different managing classes that act as the middlemen for Presentation and Persistence: